Francisco Pizarro: Legacy and honors

 By his marriage to Quispe Sisa, Pizarro had a son also named Francisco, who married his relative Inés Pizarro, without issue.
 After Pizarro's death, Inés Yupanqui, whom he took as a mistress, Inca princess and favourite sister of Atahualpa, who had been given to Francisco in marriage by her brother, married a Spanish cavalier named Ampuero and left for Spain, taking her daughter who would later be legitimized by imperial decree.
-Francisca Pizarro Yupanqui eventually married her uncle Hernando Pizarro in Spain on 10 October 1537; the third son of Pizarro who was never legitimized, Francisco, by Dona Angelina, a wife of Atahualpa that he had taken as a mistress, died shortly after reaching Spain.
+Francisca Pizarro Yupanqui eventually married her uncle Hernando Pizarro in Spain on 10 October 1537; the third son of Pizarro who was never legitimized, Francisco, by Doña Angelina, a wife of Atahualpa that he had taken as a mistress, died shortly after reaching Spain.

 After his invasion, Pizarro destroyed the Inca state and whilst ruling the area for almost a decade, initiated the decline of local cultures.
-The Incas' polytheistic religion was replaced by Christianity and much of the local population was reduced to serfdom under the Spanish elite.
+The Incas' polytheistic religion was replaced by Christianity and much of the local population was reduced to effective serfdom under the Spanish Encomienda system.
 The cities of the Inca Empire were transformed into Spanish Catholic cities.
 Pizarro has been reviled for ordering Atahualpa's death despite the ransom payment (which Pizarro kept, after paying the Spanish king his due).
-Some Peruvians, particularly those of indigenous descent, may regard him negatively, although until relatively recently Pizarro had been portrayed positively, for instance in textbooks, for introducing Catholicism and creating a privileged class of mainly Spanish descent.
+Some Peruvians, particularly those of indigenous descent, may regard him negatively.

 Sculptures

 In the early 1930s, sculptor Ramsay MacDonald created three copies of an anonymous European foot soldier resembling a conquistador with a helmet, wielding a sword and riding a horse.
 The first copy was offered to Mexico to represent Cortés, though it was rejected.
 The statue was taken to Lima in 1934 and re-purposed to represent Pizarro.
 One other copy of the statue was unveiled in Wisconsin.
 The mounted statue of Pizarro in the Plaza Mayor in Trujillo, Spain, was created by American sculptor Charles Cary Rumsey.
 It was presented to the city by his widow in 1926.

 In Peru, the statue's original location was the atrium of the Metropolitan Cathedral of Lima.

 In 1952 it was moved to the Plaza Pizarro, and in 2003 it was relocated to Parque de La Muralla after 17 months in a warehouse, without the pedestal with which it was inaugurated and that it had throughout its history, being placed on a concrete base.
-On January 15, 2025, it was again moved to a pedestrian street next to the Plaza Mayor to be inaugurated, with the pedestal, as part of the city's 490th anniversary on the 18th.
+On 15 January 2025, it was again moved to a pedestrian street next to the Plaza Mayor to be inaugurated, with the pedestal, as part of the city's 490th anniversary on the 18th.